 There are many positive ways to welcome new members into a group or team.
 Team coaches or the Dean of Students staff can assist you in identifying such activities which can help build cohesiveness and foster teamwork.
 When you are considering an activity associated with membership in an organization or team ask yourself: Would you feel comfortable describing the activity to others (parents, grandparents, College official, law enforcement, etc.)?
-If you would be hesitant to describe the activity to others then the activity may constitute hazing and the group would be best served in participating in a different activity.
+If you would be hesitant to describe the activity to others, then the activity may constitute hazing and the group would be best served in participating in a different activity.

 VII.
-DISCRIMINATION POLICY
+Discrimination Policy

 Discrimination refers to the disparate treatment of a person or group because of that person's or group's protected status, including race, color, national origin, ancestry, sex (which includes harassment based on gender, pregnancy, childbirth, or related medical conditions), sexual orientation, gender identity and expression, age, religion, physical or mental disability, medical condition, marital status, veteran status, family care leave status, or other status protected by anti-discrimination and anti-harassment statutes, such as Titles VII or IX of the Civil Rights Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, and the California Fair Employment and Housing Act.
 This policy also prohibits discrimination based on the perception that any person has any of the foregoing characteristics or is associated with a person who has, or is perceived as having, any of those characteristics.
 All such discrimination is unlawful and constitutes Prohibited Conduct.
+Contact the Sr. Director of DHSM & TIX (chrisg@pitzer.edu; 909-607-2958) for relevant questions and information.

 VIII.
-RETALIATION POLICY
+Retaliation Policy

-Retaliation is defined as the taking of an adverse action by any student, faculty or staff member against another individual as a result of that individual's exercise of a right under the Discrimination, Harassment, and Sexual Misconduct Policies and Procedures, including participation in the reporting, investigation or hearing as provided in this Policy.
-Retaliation includes adverse actions intended to improperly deter involvement of another in these procedures set forth in this Policy and may involve actions intended either to intimidate or to penalize individuals for their participation.
+Retaliation is defined as the taking of an adverse action by any student, faculty, or staff member against another individual as a result of that individual's exercise of a right under the Discrimination, Harassment, and Sexual Misconduct Policies and Procedures, including participation in the reporting, investigation or hearing as provided in this Policy.
+Retaliation includes adverse actions intended to improperly deter the involvement of another in these procedures set forth in this Policy and may involve actions intended either to intimidate or to penalize individuals for their participation.
 Retaliation is strictly prohibited by law and this Policy.
 Any person who is found to have engaged in retaliation related to a complaint under this Policy shall be subject to disciplinary action under this Policy.
-Persons who believe that they have been retaliated against for making a complaint/report or for cooperating in an investigation or hearing should immediately contact the Interim Title IX Coordinator or relevant Complaint Officer.
+Persons who believe that they have been retaliated against for making a complaint/report or for cooperating in an investigation or hearing should immediately contact the Sr. Director of DHSM & TIX (chrisg@pitzer.edu; 909-607-2958) or relevant Complaint Officer.
 A complaint filed in good faith under this Policy shall not constitute retaliation.

-Retaliation against persons for opposing practices prohibited by the Fair Employment and Housing Act and Title IX, or for filing a complaint with, or otherwise participating in an investigation, proceeding or hearing conducted by, the Department of Fair Employment and Housing, the Fair Employment and Housing Commission, the U.S. Equal Employment Opportunity Commission, or the Office of Civil Rights, is prohibited by law.
+Retaliation against persons for opposing practices prohibited by the Fair Employment and Housing Act and Title IX, or for filing a complaint with, or otherwise participating in an investigation, proceeding, or hearing conducted by, the Department of Fair Employment and Housing, the Fair Employment and Housing Commission, the U.S. Equal Employment Opportunity Commission, or the Office of Civil Rights, is prohibited by law.